mocovenwitch/i-failed-a-google-interview/fundamental-data-structures/linkedlist/linkedlist.md

 ## Go

-Ha, Golang does not have `while` keyword, but user for instead:
+Ha, Golang does not have `while` keyword, but use for instead:

 ```
 for head.Next != nil {